 Sitting on bench: John Bell Hatcher, whose description of Diplodocus carnegii had been published two years previously

-Figure 6.
+Figure 7.
 John Bell Hatcher’s reconstruction of the skeleton of Diplodocus (Hatcher 1901:plate XIII).
-Andrew Carnegie had a framed print of this reconstruction at his home at Skibo Castle, and it was seeing this that provoked King Edward VII of England to ask Carnegie for a Diplodocus for the British Museum.
-Hatcher’s reconstruction, now over 120 years old, mostly holds up well: only the forefeet, which were unknown to Hatcher, are badly wrong, with splayed fingers rather then vertical arcade of metacarpals that is now known to make up the sauropod manus.
-The dragging posture of the tail is also wrong: sauropod tails were held above ground level, and the base of the tail should be distinctly inclined upwards from the sacrum rather than downwards as here.
+Andrew Carnegie had a framed print of this reconstruction at his home at Skibo Castle, and it was seeing this that provoked King Edward VII of England to ask Carnegie for a Diplodocus for the British Museum (see text).
+Hatcher’s reconstruction, now over 120 years old, remains mostly accurate: only the forefeet, which were unknown to him, are badly wrong, with splayed digits rather than the vertical arcade of metacarpals that is now known to make up the sauropod manus.
+The tail is much too short, and its dragging posture is also wrong: sauropod tails were habitually held above ground level, and the base of the tail should be distinctly inclined upwards from the sacrum rather than downwards as here.
 The low posture of the neck illustrated by Hatcher was probably not habitual (Taylor et al. 2009), but certainly could be attained in order to drink.

+Figure 8.
+The original print of Diplodocus carnegii that caught the eye of King Edward VII on his visit to Andrew Carnegie at Skibo Castle in early October 1902, leading to the creation of the London cast and, indirectly, all other casts of the Carnegie Diplodocus.
+This print is held by the Andrew Carnegie Birthplace Museum as ACBM 1928/461.
+It is evidently a cut-down copy of the reconstruction from Plate XIII of Hatcher’s (1901) descriptive monograph, with the headings and titles removed.

+Figure 9.
+Letter from Andrew Carnegie to William J. Holland, 2 October 1902.
+“The King was attracted to the Diplodocus when here.
+He wants one for the British Museum badly.
+I read your note which told of the new finds.
+He is on your track now for duplicate.”

-Figure 7.
+Figure 10.
 Trial mount of the first Carnegie Diplodocus replica, before it was shipped to London, in the old Exposition Building, downtown Pittsburgh, USA.
 Seated on the plinths, from left to right: preparators Asher W. VanKirk, Arthur S. Coggeshall, and Louis Coggeshall.
-Carnegie Museum photograph #620, taken on 1 or 2 July 1904.
+Carnegie Museum of Natural History Section of Vertebrate Paleontology Archive, photograph #620, taken on 1 or 2 July 1904.

-Figure 8.
-Shoulder and chest region of the mounted skeleton of the Carnegie Diplodocus CM 84, as it is today, in left anterolateral view.
-Highlighted bones: scapulae in blue, coracoids in red and sternal plates in yellow.
+Figure 11.
+Pectoral region of the mounted Diplodocus skeleton at the Carnegie Museum as it is today, in left anterolateral view.
+Highlighted bones: scapulae in blue, coracoids in red, sternal plates in yellow.
 Note the absence of the putative clavicles that Holland tentatively added to the mounted BMNH cast in May 1905, as shown in his photographs (Holland 1906:figures 25–26), before removing them.
 Photograph by Michael P. Taylor.